hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.9.0.html.md

 ### HSM Users Need to Specify New Config Options (In 0.9)

-When using Vault with an HSM, a new paramter is required: `hmac_key_label`.
+When using Vault with an HSM, a new parameter is required: `hmac_key_label`.
 This performs a similar function to `key_label` but for the HMAC key Vault will use.
 Vault will generate a suitable key if this value is specified and `generate_key` is set true.
 See [the seal configuration page][pkcs11-seal] for